 To escape the low-autonomy treadmill, you need to gain valuable and specific skills.
-These tend to be revenue-generating skills: design, sales, writing, coding, etc. Once you develop mastery through practice, the game changes.
+These tend to be revenue-generating: design, sales, writing, coding, etc. Once you get better with practice, the game changes.
 Your options grow, and you begin to have the opportunity to do the picking.
 This is a fun, heady time, but also easy to stumble.

 When you have multiple companies chasing you, it’s tempting to pick the one that is best at marketing, not necessarily at retention.
 And sometimes a brand name is too hard to resist.

 I’ve been there, and in hindsight, I say just scratch the itch.
 If you want nothing more than to check the box, do it quickly.
 Get a taste.
 Celebrate the win.
-Then brace yourself.
-Once the novelty wears off, you will often be left feeling hollow and disappointed as reality falls short of your expectations.
-So what’s next?
+Then brace yourself... because once the novelty wears off, you will be left feeling hollow and disappointed.
+So what next?

 Right pond, right time

-We like to attribute success to individuals, not environments.
-Believing you can make a difference is critical to working towards anything.
+We like to attribute success to individuals.
 But reality is an interaction of individuals and their environments.
 You need both to align.

 A company does deep research on you, why wouldn’t you do the same?
 You used to get rewarded for saying yes, but disproportionate rewards now come from saying no.